 So what is really going on?

 It’s simple really.
 When you go to Blocking in your account settings and type in a name and hit the Block button, Facebook searches for any accounts related to that search item.
 Facebook may prioritise accounts that have some kind of connection with you, for example mutual friends.
 Facebook then offers you the choice to block that account.

 Now, in this case of this rumour, readers are instructed to type “Facebook Security”, so accounts who have (or have had) either the term “Facebook” or “Security” in either their main account name, nee (maiden) name OR workplace will appear in the search results.
 Often these are compromised accounts that have had their name changed, but pose little risk to you.

 The implication that these accounts are “paid to stalk you” is entirely, 100% baseless.
 This assertion seems to have been plucked out of thin air, and makes literally no sense whatsoever.
-If Facebook was surreptitiously trying to stalk you with paid accounts, why would they make those accounts visible to you when you type in “Facebook Security” in your Blocking section?
+If Facebook were surreptitiously trying to stalk you, why would they need Facebook accounts to do that?
+Much less Facebook accounts that are visible to you when you type in “Facebook Security” in your Blocking section?

 However this glaring inconsistency seems to have been lost on many who have chosen to share this false information with their friends.
 As we pointed out above, a near identical rumour spread in 2014 (we reported on it here) and even that was based on an even earlier version of the same hoax that replaced “Facebook Security” with “Automation Labs”.

 But hold, on, I can’t block these accounts?

 Many users have [correctly] spotted that when trying to block certain accounts, they get error messages.